Bereft of rock-star minerals, South32 anticipates better times with option of buy-back - Miningmx

-SOUTH32 paid a 1 US cents per share final dividend (2019: 2.8c/share) following a difficult 2020 financial year in which – absent the commodities such as iron ore and platinum group metals (PGMs) which have boosted its peer group – revenue plummeted.
+SOUTH32 today unveiled a one US cents per share final dividend (2019: 2.8c/share) following a difficult 2020 financial year in which – absent the commodities such as iron ore and platinum group metals (PGMs) that boosted the earnings of its peer group – revenue plummeted.

-The Perth-headquartered group trades in currently unfashionable commodities such as aluminium and metallurgical and thermal coals which was reflected in the 16% decline in annual revenue to $6.1bn for the year.
+The group trades in unfashionable aluminium, manganese as well as metallurgical and thermal coals which have not experienced the supply deficits of other minerals as reflected in the firm’s 16% full-year revenue decline to $6.1bn for the year.

 “A deterioration in commodity markets was the primary driver of the significant decline in profitability,” the company said in notes to its year-end numbers.